amith152003/Arduino-AVR-C-Register-Level-Programming/README.md

-# Understanding Bits, Registers, Logic Operations, GPIO, Interrupts, Timers, and PWM in Arduino
+# Arduino AVR-C Register Level Programming

 ## Bits in Arduino
 Arduino operates on an **8-bit architecture** for its registers and ports.
 Each register consists of 8 bits, as shown below: